 Looking to explore California is smaller bytes?

 Check out our favorite shorter California road trips, or, for mini road trips, our articles on the best weekend getaways from San Francisco or the best weekend road trips from San Diego.
-We also have detailed day-by-day itineraries for an Eastern Sierra road trip, a Big Sur road trip, or a California Deserts road trip.
+We also have detailed day-by-day itineraries for an Eastern Sierra road trip, a Big Sur road trip, a California Deserts road trip, and a Route 66 in California road trip.

 Where should you start your California road trip?